 At the December 12, 2017 Regular Meeting of Council, Council approved the recommendations (Motion RCM-441/17) of PWES Report No. 57/17 titled "2018-2022 Public Works & Environmental Services Capital Works Plan" that authorized Administration to proceed with the 2018 capital works projects which included approval of additional costs to finalize components of this project, specifically the 100% Tender Drawings and Specifications for Phase 1, and the 90% Design Drawings and Specifications for Phase 2.
-Preparation of the Tender Drawings and Specifications for Phase 2 are on-going.
+Preparation of the Tender Drawings and Specifications for Phase 1 and the 90% Design Drawings and Specifications for Phase 2 are on-going.